 “Trade freedom is strong, and well-secured property rights promote entrepreneurship and innovation effectively.
 The overall rule of law is undergirded by a high degree of transparency and government accountability says the Heritage Foundation in its 2022 index of economic freedom report.

-Major international banks, multinational organizations, and financial institutions all over the world have established their branches in Singapore, often making the country the location of their branch office in Asia.
+Major international banks, multinational organizations, and financial institutions all over the world have established their branches in Singapore, often making the country their regional hub.
 Singapore is called the “Lion City” because of its strong currency and infrastructure which in turn makes it the best place to set up an overseas corporation.

 Ease of Doing Business in Singapore

-According to World Bank’s Doing Business 2019 report, Singapore has been consistently recognized as the world’s best place to do business in the World Bank’s annual survey of 189 economies around the world.
+According to World Bank’s Doing Business 2019 report, Singapore remained the world’s best place to do business in the World Bank’s annual survey of 189 economies around the world.

-Compared to many countries that are considered business hubs, it is easier and quicker to register a company in Singapore as the process takes only one day to complete given all the proper requirements are completed and the application is duly submitted.
+Compared to many business hubs, it is easier and quicker to register a company in Singapore as the process takes only one day.

 Foreign Income Exemption

-Another benefit is that Singapore-based holding companies or headquarters can repatriate dividends from their directly held foreign subsidiaries to Singapore free of Singapore tax.
+Another benefit is that companies in Singapore can repatriate dividends from their foreign subsidiaries to Singapore free of Singapore tax.

-Those whose foreign subsidiaries are engaged in substantive economic activities but are unable to meet the qualifying conditions for this tax exemption may apply for a specific exemption.
+Those whose foreign subsidiaries engage in substantive economic activities but are unable to meet the qualifying conditions for this tax exemption may apply for a specific exemption.

 Attractive Corporate Tax Rates